Kissler shares about her 47 years bussing students for Gering

 “Some of them really like you.
 They’ll get on and they’ll give you a hug or something,” she said with a laugh. “…When I would go to town and I’d have a little kid come up and they’d go, ‘Huhhhh, oh!’ because I think they thought I lived in the bus.
 I didn’t go out and about.”

-Despite them not knowing where bus drivers live, Kissler said she loves being able to interact with them from the time they are little to the time they are older.
-She’s driven just about all-aged students, and she always enjoys watching them grow.
+Despite them not knowing where bus drivers live, Kissler said she loves being able to interact with the students from the time they are little to the time they are older.
+She’s driven just about all ages of students, and she always enjoys watching them grow.

+“The kids, (they’re) kind of your extended family,” she said.
+“I’ve just driven preschool for the last two years, and just to see how some of them progress … because some of them are real afraid at first.

 “I go somewhere and somebody’ll go, ‘Mrs. Kissler, you used to drive my bus.’
-And here, they’re grown and have kids or maybe even grandkids,” she said.
+And here, they’re grown and have kids or maybe even grandkids,” Kissler said.

 The job of bus driving is not without its challenges, though, Kissler said.
 Some children can be more difficult to handle on the bus, but Kissler sees her role as more than just disciplining ornery children while driving them to and from school.